ShrewdSpirit/credman/README.md

 - Sync with custom server
 - Cross platform
 - Easy usage
+- Only one encrypted file per profile that you can carry around!

 ## Installation
 I'll add release binaries as soon as I implement all the features.